-The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Bonds and the Notes.
-The Bonds and the Notes will be issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, NY, will act as securities depository for the Notes.
+The Notes will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-For the Bonds, one fully-registered Bond certificate will be issued for each maturity of the Bonds in the aggregate principal amount of such maturity and will be deposited with DTC.
 For the Notes, one fully-registered Note certificate will be issued for each interest rate on the Notes.